department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/preferred-facility/discovery-and-research/conversation-guide.md

 - Is “Your VA health facilities” meaningful or do we need to consider another name for this section of profile?
 - Generally, do people understand how to edit their list?
 Did anyone think the `edit` button would only apply to the first facility in their list?
 - Did it confuse people that unselecting a facility marks it as not current?
-- How do people understand the message “Note: You're registered at 4 other facilities where you've received care in the past....”?
+- How do people understand the message “Note: You're registered at X other facilities where you've received care in the past....”?

 ## Thank-You and Closing